Zingle/ios-sdk/README.md

 To view the latest API documentation, please refer to: http://api.zingle.me/docs/index.html

-### Zingle Models Overview
+### Zingle Model Core-Concepts

 Model | Description
 --- | ---
-ZingleSDK | This is the master SDK Class.
-You must instantiate the SDK before you can perform SDK operations.
+ZingleSDK | This is the master class.
+You must instantiate the SDK before you can perform any SDK operations.
 ZingleAccount | After authenticating, you are granted specific privileges to Accounts and Services within the Zingle platform.
-It is often easiest to think of an Account as specific Business Location, where the Services within that account would be seperate distinct message centers for that Account.
+It is often easiest to think of an Account as specific Business Location, where the Services within that account are seperate distinct messaging centers.
-ZingleService | An Account is a container for 1 or more Service subscriptions.
-Most objects within the SDK are required to know which Service they belong to.
+ZingleService | An Account is a container for 1 or more Services.
+A Service is a distinct messaging center that contains collections of conversations.
+NOTE: Most objects within the Zingle SDK are required to know which Service they belong to.
-ZingleContact | A Contact is the
+ZinglePlan | Every Service must have an associated Plan.
+The plan defines the messaging limitations, features, and cost of the Zingle Service.
+ZingleContact | Contacts are people that are communicating with a Zingle Service.
-ZingleLabel | Labels are custom colored tags that can be applied to Contacts.
-A Service can contain 0 or more Labels.
+ZingleLabel | Labels are user-defined colored tags that can be applied to Contacts.
+A Service can define 0 or more custom Labels.
+ZingleCustomField | Custom Fields are user-defined meta-data that can be applied to Contacts.
+A Service can define 0 or more Custom Fields.
+ZingleChannelType | Channels are mediums which are used to facilitate communication between the Contact and the Service.
+Example Channel Types are: Phone Number, Email Address, User Defined.
+For IP based communication, you can specify custom Channel Types which you can give a custom friendly name.
+ZingleServiceChannel | A Service contains 1 or more Service Channels, which are specific defined mediums of communication.
+A Service Channel will contain the Channel Type (Phone Number) and the Channel Value (+18585555555).
+Service Channels must be unique across the entire Zingle universe, and they may never overlap.
+ZingleContactChannel | A Contact contains 1 or more Contact Channels.
+Like Service Channels, they define the medium at which communication will be facilitated.
+A Contact Channel also contains the Channel Type and Channel Value.
+ZingleMessage | The message defines the sender, recipient, message body, and any attachments.

 ### Instantiating the SDK